Cowboys News App [Android]

 • Rookie Chidobe Awuzie started off camp on a high note, but hasn't practiced the last two weeks and missed the last two preseason games.

-• After a great game against the LA Rams, Xavier Woods also suffered a hamstring that has held him out of all practices and games since being graded as a top defender by PFF in week one of the preseason.
+• After a great game against the LA Rams, Xavier Woods also suffered a hamstring injury that has held him out of all practices and games since being graded as a top defender by PFF in week one of the preseason.

 • And last but not least, Marquez White is also dealing with a hamstring injury that has limited him in practice and held him out of last weeks preseason game.